Uzodimma to expose sponsors of insecurity in Imo Jan,3 – The Sun Nigeria

-Irked by the spate of abductions of traditional rulers in the State an renewed insecurity challenge, Imo State Governor, Hope Uzodimma, has vowed to reveal the identities of sponsors of the criminal activities on January 3.
+Irked by the spate of abductions of traditional rulers in the Imo State and renewed insecurity challenge, Governor Hope Uzodimma has vowed to reveal the identities of sponsors of the criminal activities on January 3.

 The governor who disclosed this while addressing elected officials of the All Progressive Congress (APC) in the State at the weekend noted that 18 suspects arrested by security agencies have named their sponsors.